Keep existing numbers

 Start with high-frequency exports, key customers or high-value commodities, and then replicate to more commodities and batches after stabilization.

-It is recommended to start pilot projects with products that already have stable SKUs, require export information, and frequently check by customers or have a large number of certification materials.
+It is recommended to start piloting from products that already have stable SKU, require export information, and customers frequently check or have more certification materials.
 Establish a clear public page and data flow first, and then decide whether to expand to the batch level or single item level.